aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 Troubleshooting
 ---------------

-After all this work the calculation should end up in a FAILED Job state (last column of ``verdi process list -a -p1``), and correspondingly the error code near the "Finished" status of the State should be non-zero,
+Your calculation should end up in a FAILED state
+(last column of ``verdi process list -a -p1``), and correspondingly the error code near the "Finished" status of the State should be non-zero,